SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1019-20-4-graft-release-cd-fixed-new-line-characters-for-results-in-shell.md

 ---
 date: ""
-title: Fixed new line characters for results in shell operation
+title: Fixed missing newline characters in the result section in the shell tab on the device details page.
 product_area: Device management & connectivity
 change_type:
   - value: change-VSkj2iV9m